TrickfireRobotics/Documentation/Top-Level Requirements.md

   * Upon receiving a “Mode-Switch” command, switch to Manual Mode
 * While in Manual Mode, the Robot **shall**:
   * Monitor network traffic for controller information
+  * At all times, keep track of its position
+  * Monitor network traffic for a “Mode-Switch” command
   * Perform navigation tasks based on controller information
   * Transmit additional sensor information
   * Upon receiving a “Mode-Switch” command, switch to Autonomous Mode